atola-technology/iscsi-targets/README.md

 - When you add such an iSCSI target in [Atola imagers](https://atola.com/products/) as a source drive, it will pull the drive model and serial number from IQN into a case.
 - You can specify a block device as an argument to create an iSCSI target for it.

-Tested on various flavors of Linux like Ubuntu, Fedora, CentOS, and RHEL, including DFIR boot images:
+Tested on various flavors of Linux like Ubuntu, Fedora, Rocky, CentOS, and RHEL, including DFIR boot images:
 - Paladin
 - Caine
 - Tsurugi